lizbur10/lizbur10.github.io/_posts/2018-02-18-sinatra_project.markdown

 ---
 layout: post
-title:      "Sinatra Project"
+title:      "A Derailment Story (Pre-Rails)"
-date:       2018-02-18 12:58:57 +0000
+date:       2018-02-18 07:58:58 -0500
 permalink:  sinatra_project
 ---

-For my project, I chose to address a real-life need for an organization I'm involved with.
+For my Sinatra project, I chose to address a real-life need for an organization I'm involved with.
 This was a mistake.

 Okay, not really, but it turned into a lengthy detour from the curriculum.
 On the plus side, I now have something that may someday be deployed and used, which would make it all worthwhile.
 But even if it isn't, I learned a lot.
 Below are a few of the issues I grappled with in creating my app.